zinichakraborty/bootcampexercises-f23/proj2/README.md

         - **Status 500**: For any other errors
     - **BONUS:** These three endpoints can implement pagination -- ideally using the document IDs or some other property that has natural ordering (i.e. take a look at approach 2 in this [article](https://www.codementor.io/@arpitbhayani/fast-and-efficient-pagination-in-mongodb-9095flbqr))

+### Verify User
+- Create a GET endpoint that determines if both the user's email and password exist in the database for log in.
+    - Response:
+        - **Status 200 (Success):** If the user info is valid
+        - **Status 500**: If the user ingo is not valid

 ### Middleware
 - We want to create a resuable middleware function that takes in an `allowedMethods` array of strings i.e. `['POST', 'GET', 'DELETE']` and a `method` string with the current method being used in the request.
 This function should check if `method` is in `allowedMethods`
 	- Response